BYRON ANTIPAS

 Byron Antipas was responsible for the first efforts for the conservation of important species such as the Cretan Wild Goat (which became the emblem of the HSPN), the Mediterranean Monk Seal, the now-widely-known Loggerhead Turtle, the Brown Bear, the White Stork, and many other mammals and birds.
 The countrywide census of White Stork populations by the HSPN in 1974, carried out in co-operation with the then Ministry of Agriculture, was a revolutionary and internationally important undertaking that provided the much-needed numbers of actual nesting birds.
 To Antipas we also owe the donation, by Theodoros Garofalidis, of a building in the Evros Delta, which was equipped and used as a Biologic Station for many years.

 Furthermore, the contribution of Antipas as advisor to relevant authorities, mainly the Ministries of Agriculture and of Coordination, was instrumental for the establishment of National Parks and other protected areas, as well as for the improvement of environmental legislation.
-At the same time, because of his invaluable expertise and determination, he was appointed by the state to represent Greece at many international fora.

 National representative